- Brand name

 Tell your doctor as soon as possible if you notice any of the following:

-- yellowing of the skin and/or eyes, also called jaundice.
+- yellowing of the skin and/or eyes, also called jaundice, hepatitis, severe and life threatening liver dysfunction (including fulminant hepatitis and liver function failure).

 Combination antiretroviral therapy may cause changes in body shape, due to changes in fat distribution, in some patients.
 These may include: